5alvh/Mindlink-Forum/README.md

-# Forum Module - Version 1.0.0
+# Forum Module - Version 1.0.1

 ## Overview
-This is the initial release of the **Forum Module** for our application.
+This is the initial release of the Forum Module for our application.
 The module allows users to interact through posts, comments, and likes.
 It also provides the foundational CRUD functionalities for user management and forum interactions.
 The data flow and design emphasize clean architecture, encapsulation, and adherence to best practices.

+This release also includes a nearly finished like feature and addresses some bugs with the build plugins.

 ---